 Weather prediction is data.
 This makes weather data-related stories and examples highly relatable.

-The Washington Post published an interactive article that lets you see how accurate weather predictions are for a given city in the United States.
-This means that we, stats instructors, can use this page to provide a geographically-personalized lesson on weather prediction, the limitations of data, and why predictions about the future are only as good as the consistency of the past.
+The Washington Post published an interactive article that shows how accurate weather predictions are for a given city in the United States.
+This means that we, stats instructors, can use this page to provide a geographically personalized lesson on weather prediction, the limitations of data, and why predictions about the future are only as good as the consistency of the past.

 I also like this example because it isn't terribly mathy and encourages statistical literacy.